Environmental Studies (ENVS)

 Typically Offered: Alternate Years

 This course addresses water both across the globe and through time.
 In it we will examine the hydrological cycle, consider the different types of water sources, and explore how water impacts human populations.
 We will see that this necessity is not only vital for survival and integral to daily life, but also that it can be destructive.
-This course includes a mandatory Community Based Learning (CBL) placement.
+With a seminar format, this course is reading- and discussion-heavyand we will learn a lot from sharing with each other!
+This course includes a Community-Based Learning (CBL) placement with focus on the natural world in order to help us find hope and joy through interaction with the environment and through addressing environmental issues.

 GPA units: 1